 The best-selling ribs at Bar-B-Q Express in Marshall aren’t smoked.
 The fried ribs are the daily special every Wednesday, and they’ve garnered a following of their own.
 “I have a customer that buys three or four racks of fried ribs every week,” owner Herbert White told me during a recent visit.
 After my third rib I was informed that I’d gotten lucky in my timing.
 When the ribs sold out earlier than usual the day before, White promised a few miffed customers who came in too late that he’d cook more the following day.
 That’s how I got fried ribs on a Thursday.

-White wouldn’t reveal any more about the fried ribs, but did offer his secret to barbecue.
-He said you must recognize how the pores in the meat are reacting to the heat, and that “they’re still opening and closing” during the smoking process.
+White wouldn’t reveal any more about the fried ribs, but he did offer his secret to barbecue.
+He said you must recognize how the pores in the meat are reacting to the heat, and know that “they’re still opening and closing” during the smoking process.
 Closed pores don’t take on the smoke and seasoning the same way that open pores do.
-He didn’t explain how to open or close them, but he’s doing something right from what I tried of the smoked ribs.
+He didn’t explain how to open or close them, but he’s doing something right, judging by what I tried of the smoked ribs.
 On a busy Friday he might smoke sixteen racks, but he needs just four racks on a Wednesday.
 They’re no match for the fried spare ribs at Bar-B-Q Express.